1939 Triumph Speed Twin

 It was perhaps an inevitable extension of the nacelle concept and gave the bike a neat, clean and tidy profile, but it wasn’t a very popular change, not least because the Speed Twin, once the flagship and darling of the company, no longer looked like at least a semi-sporting machine.
 Instead, it suddenly looked … well, dull and ordinary—made even more so by the arrival of the elegant and dashing T120 Bonneville.

 In 1960, the Tiger 100 became a unit construction engine and shared the 5TA Speed Twin’s engine dimensions.
 In 1964, the full rear enclosure was rolled back and abbreviated.
 In 1966, 12 volt electrics were standardised on all twins in the Triumph range.
-In 1967, the Speed Twin had lost all relevance and was discontinued, while the Tiger 100 was pensioned off the following year.
+In 1966, it was decided that the Speed Twin had lost all relevance and it was the last year that it was on general sale.
+The "standard" Tiger 100 was pensioned off the following year.

 See anything amiss with this feature?